acgeospatial/awesome-earthobservation-code/README.md

 - [ESA newcomers guide](https://business.esa.int/newcomers-earth-observation-guide) - The aim of this guide is to help non-experts in providing a starting point in the decision process for selecting an appropriate Earth Observation (EO) solution.
 - [The state of satellites](https://landscape.satsummit.io/) - The satellite systems we use to capture, analyze, and distribute data about the Earth are improving every day, creating bold new opportunities for impact in global development.

-You may also wish to navigate a search of the terms `satellite-imagery` and `earth-observation` to get the lastest list of topics that have these terms in their headers
+You may also wish to navigate a search of the terms `satellite-imagery` and `earth-observation` to get the latest list of topics that have these terms in their headers
 - [satellite-imagery](https://github.com/topics/satellite-imagery)
 - [earth-observation](https://github.com/topics/earth-observation)